 Institution Building is a major concern for RGVN.
 It implies graduating grassroots level initiatives and peoples’ collectives into a proper legal status.
 A comprehensive support is extended in the form of need assessment, capacity development and strategic business planning development.
-Enriched with the experience of nurturing, molding and bringing into existence a Non Banking Finance Corporation (NBFC) in North East India and a Cooperative Society in Odisha, RGVN is in a position to replicate such experiences.
+RGVN makes it a point to develop institutions in its project areas so that the activity remains even after RGVN’s exit.
+Enriched with the experience of nurturing, moulding and bringing into existence a Non Banking Finance Corporation (NBFC) in North East India called RGVN(NE)MF Ltd. and a Cooperative Society in Odisha called the UMaSS.
+RGVN(NE) MF Ltd. has been converted to the biggest small finance bank in the region called NESFB.
+RGVN is in a position to replicate such experiences.

 SHG Federations and Cooperatives

 RGVN promoted, developed and nurtured several Self Help Groups (SHGs) that have matured to be used as vehicles for social and financial interventions.
 Efforts are on to build Federations and Cooperatives.
 In Assam two SHG Federations in the Brahmaputra Valley and one in Upper Assam are on the anvil.

 In Odisha, two community owned and managed Women Cooperatives have been formed under the Odisha Self Help Cooperative Act 2001.
 Converting RGVN’s Credit and Savings program in Odisha into UMaSS, a state level primary cooperative has helped become a milestone in the process of women empowerment.
 It has an active cumulative membership of 2887 and a total portfolio of Rs 119 lakhs (2011-2012).